theperrygroup/wfrmls/docs/api-reference.md

 This section will contain the complete API reference for the WFRMLS Python wrapper.

+!!! warning "Service Availability"
+    **Media, History, and Green Verification endpoints are currently unavailable** due to server-side issues (504 Gateway Timeouts and missing entity types).
+These endpoints have been temporarily disabled until the server issues are resolved.

 !!! info "Under Development"
     The API reference documentation will be automatically generated from code docstrings when the API implementation is complete.
 This ensures the documentation stays current with the actual code.